ake-persson/docker-build-ami/README.rst

     aws_access_key_id = <access key>
     aws_secret_access_key = <secret key>

-There is a separate config file for the script in either:
+There is a separate config file for the script in either "/etc/docker-build-ami.conf" or "~/.docker-build-ami.conf".

-/etc/docker-build-ami.conf
-~/.docker-build-ami.conf

 .. code-block::